Abstrqt/cse15l-lab-reports/reports/week1.md

 # Lab Report 1 - Remote Access

 ## Step 1: Installing VScode
-Install [VScode](https://code.visualstudio.com/) by following the instructions for your operating system and open a new VScode window.
+Install VScode by visiting the installation website [here](https://code.visualstudio.com/).
+Select the correct installation based on your respective operating system and press download.
+Open the downloaded .exe file and follow the instructions to install VScode on your computer.
+When installed, open a new VScode instance.

 It should look something like this:
 ![VScode](../images/vscode.png)

 ## Step 2: Remotely Connecting
 Install [Git](https://git-scm.com/) for your machine, which includes git and git bash.
 Next, open the terminal for VScode using (Ctrl or Command + `, or use the Terminal → New Terminal menu option).
-Then, create a new bash instance
+Then, create a new bash instance.

 ![VScode](../images/bash.png)